5T33Z0/OC-Little-Translated/Content/I_Windows/UUPDUmp_Config/README.md

 * Some applications depend on the Microsoft Store.
 If the Store is removed, those applications may need to be installed or updated manually.
 * Keeping **App Installer** allows the use of `winget` even without the Microsoft Store.
 * The exact list of available applications may differ between Windows 10 and Windows 11 builds.

 ---

+## Legality

+These configuration files do **not** contain any Microsoft Windows files, binaries, or proprietary content.
+They only provide configuration settings for the **UUP Dump** conversion process and define which optional Microsoft Store applications are included in the generated installation image.

+Using these files is generally legal to share and modify, as they are plain text configuration files.

+However:

+* The resulting Windows ISO contains Microsoft software and is subject to the **Microsoft Software License Terms**.
+* A valid Windows license may be required to activate and use Windows legally.
+* Redistribution of a generated Windows ISO may be restricted by Microsoft's licensing terms.
+* Users are responsible for ensuring they comply with all applicable Microsoft licenses and local laws.

+This repository is **not affiliated with, endorsed by, or supported by Microsoft or UUP Dump**.

+---

+A simple rule of thumb:

+* ✅ Sharing `ConvertConfig.ini` and `CustomAppsList.txt` → generally fine
+* ✅ Building a personal Windows ISO from Microsoft-provided update packages → generally accepted for personal use
+* ⚠️ Sharing the generated ISO publicly → may violate Microsoft's licensing terms

+---